 Compliance Policy

 for Contracted Healthcare Providers and Third Parties

-Effective January 2022
+Effective January 2023

 Overview

 Humana has compliance program requirements for those supporting its business: your organization, its employees and downstream entities.
 These requirements include, but are not limited to, the core elements of Humana's Compliance Program outlined in the table of contents on the next page.
 Your organization may be required to provide assurance that it understands and incorporates these components into its own compliance program or that it has a materially similar program.

-Humana reviews this document annually and it contains updates to what was in the 2021 version.
+Humana reviews this document annually and it contains minimal updates to what was in the 2022 version.
+See page 2 for clarifications.

 It is important that you read this.